sparkapi/sparkql/GRAMMAR.md

 ```

 #### Expression
 The core of the filtering system, the expression requires a field, a condition
 and criteria for comparing the value of the field to the value(s) of the
 condition.
 The result of evaluating the expression on a resource is a true of
 false for matching the criteria.

 ```
      expression
-       : field OPERATOR condition
+       : field_expression OPERATOR condition
-       | field RANGE_OPERATOR range
+       | field_expression RANGE_OPERATOR range
        | group
        ;
 ```

 #### Unary Conjunction
 Some conjunctions don't need to expression at all times (e.g. 'NOT').

 ```
      unary_conjunction
        : UNARY_CONJUNCTION expression
        ;
 ```

 #### Conjunction